-A defendant intends to invade the plaintiff's privacy when (insert applicable pronoun) means to invade the plaintiff's privacy, or knows that (insert applicable pronoun) conduct will almost certainly cause an invasion of privacy.
+A defendant intends to invade the plaintiff's privacy when (he) (she) (it) means to invade the plaintiff's privacy, or knows that (his) (her) (its) conduct will almost certainly cause an invasion of privacy.

 The element of intent may also require that the defendant have knowledge to a substantial certainty that he lacks permission or consent to commit the intrusive act.
 1 J. McCarthy, The Rights of Publicity and Privacy § 5:89 (2d ed.
 2018); see also Zacchini v.
 Scripps-Howard Broad.
 Co., 433 U.S. 562 (1977).